frj2a/AeroscanLinuxCodeReview/README.md

-# AeroscanLinuxTests
+# AeroscanLinuxCodeReview
-Quick tests using parts of AeroscanLinux
+Used to convert C# to C++ using Qt's code analizer.